 Door hardware includes the knob or a handle and all latch and locking mechanisms.
 This is technically known as a lockset, whether the hardware includes a lock or not.
 Different locksets are designed for different applications.
 Once you narrow down your decision to the type of lockset you need for the application, you can focus on the style and finish of the hardware.
 Keep in mind that whatever type you choose, quality locksets are usually worth the extra cost and will perform better and last longer than bargain hardware.

-Although you may expect a doorknob to be a round or square knob, it may not be a knob at all.
+Although you may expect a doorknob to be round or square, it may not be a knob at all.
 It may be a lever-type handle, or it may be a handle set, which is a combination thumb-latch-and-handle used on exterior entry doors.
 Lever handles are easier to grab than doorknobs and are an approved operating device meeting ADA (Americans With Disabilities Act) or barrier-free or accessible design requirements.

 Doorknobs are not approved for this use because they require tight grasping or pinching of the knob as well as twisting of the wrist to operate.
 Although ADA compliance is required in commercial construction and not necessarily in your home, lever handles can make doors easier for everyone to use.

 Also worth noting are the different ways the doorknob attaches to the lockset spindle.
 On older-style door hardware, the doorknob is attached using an exposed setscrew that secures the knob to a square threaded spindle.
 When turned, the spindle rotates and operates the latch mechanism.
 The downside to this style of attachment (besides the unsightly setscrew) is that the doorknob often becomes loose and may end up spinning in your hand.

 The currently popular method of attaching a doorknob to the spindle uses no screw at all, but rather a concealed device called a detent.
 This type of ”no-screw” doorknob is easily removed using a small flat-blade screwdriver.